how to make a demo reel

 You might combine together your comedic work, dramatic work, and even a clip or two from a

-commercial you've been in
+commercial you've been in.

 But eventually as you start to get more and more footage,

-you should separate your reels because casting directors prefer to ONLY see what they're casting for
+you should separate your reels because casting directors prefer to ONLY see what they're casting for.
+The more specific you are with your reel, the more "right" for the part you'll look.

 Demo reels can be tailored for commercial work, legit work (meaning comedy and dramatic TV shows and/or movies), voiceover, and even singing and stage work!